Skip to Main Content

 Unfortunately, private student loan forgiveness doesn’t exist.
 However, there are other options that could help you manage your private loans more easily — such as refinancing.

-5. Adopt the debt avalanche or debt snowball method
+5. Utilize the debt avalanche or debt snowball method

 An infographic explaining debt payoffs method

-If you have multiple loans and don’t qualify for forgiveness or refinancing, you might just need to buckle down and focus on paying them off.
-Here are a couple of strategies that could help:
+If you have multiple loans and don't qualify for forgiveness or refinancing, here are a couple of strategies that could help:

 Debt avalanche method

-With the debt avalanche method, you’ll concentrate on paying off the loan with the highest interest rate first while continuing to make the minimum payments on your other loans.
+With the debt avalanche method, you’ll concentrate on paying off the loan with the highest interest rate first while making minimum payments on your other loans.

 After you pay off the highest-interest loan, move on to the loan with the next-highest rate.
 You’ll continue with this until all of your loans are paid off.

-Tip: While the debt avalanche method can be a good option to save money on interest, it can also take a while before you see any results.
+Good to know: While the debt avalanche method can be a good option to save money on interest, it can also take a while to see any results.

 If you’re more motivated by small wins, you might consider the debt snowball method instead.